DMWatch/DMWatch/README.md

 License
 -------
-DMWatch External Plugin is based on DMWatch External Plugin which is licensed under the BSD 2-Clause License.
+DMWatch External Plugin is based on Runewatch External Plugin which is licensed under the BSD 2-Clause License.
 See LICENSE for details.

 Author
 ------